What is hypnotherapy?

 Can I get hypnotherapy on the NHS?

-Access to hypnotherapy on the NHS is incredibly limited and while you can discuss the option with your healthcare provider, it is not widely available and the majority of practitioners work privately.
+Access to hypnotherapy on the NHS is incredibly limited and while you can discuss the option with your healthcare provider, it’s not widely available and the majority of practitioners work privately.

 Is hypnotherapy for children safe?

-Hypnotherapy for children and young people is considered highly effective and is completely safe.
+Hypnotherapy for children and young people is considered both effective and safe.
 Children tend to respond very well to hypnosis as they are naturally quite imaginative and use their subconscious minds a great deal more than adults do.
-Hypnotherapy can help to address a number of issues commonly experienced in childhood, including exam nerves, sleep problems, bed-wetting, fears, eating disorders and low self-esteem.
+Hypnotherapy can help to address a number of issues commonly experienced in childhood, including exam stress, sleep problems, bed-wetting, phobias and low self-esteem.

-If you have a question we haven't covered in our FAQs, feel free to get in touch and we'll be happy to help.
+If you have a question we haven't covered in our FAQs, please get in touch.